-Applicants are reminded that Weapons, cellular phones and other electronic devices are not allowed into the waiting area, these items should be secured elsewhere prior to your appointment.
+Applicants are reminded that liquids ( except baby formula), weapons, cellular phones and all other electronic devices are not allowed into the waiting area, these items should be secured elsewhere prior to your appointment.
 The Consular Waiting room is air-conditioned, therefore persons who are easily chilled should walk with a sweater.

 Applicants will be allowed into the waiting room no more than 15 minutes prior to their appointment, if you arrive before this time you will be asked to return closer to your appointment time.
 Typically, children under 14 are not required to appear on the day of the interview.

 Family members or caregivers who wish to accompany an applicant on the day of their interview are required to seek advance permission to enter the Consular Waiting Room.
 To submit this request, please email email@example.com at least 2 working days before the confirmed appointment.